 With long-lasting, beautiful blooms, easy-care crepe myrtle is a garden favorite.
-It is an ideal landscape tree for the high desert and a lovely ornamental in any backyard.
+Sometimes spelled “crape” myrtle, it is an ideal landscape tree for the high desert and a lovely ornamental in any backyard.
 If your mature crepe myrtle needs to be transplanted, it’s critical to be on top of the procedure.
 When to transplant crepe myrtle?
 How to transplant crepe myrtle?
 Read on for all the information you need to make transplanting a crepe myrtle a snap.

 Moving Crepe Myrtles